 - Power umbilicals and cables used to provide power and various control systems

-- Steel Tube umbilicals are more of an integrated system that includes powers, control, hydraulic, fiber optic, chemical injection and all other utilities required.
+Steel Tube ( Integrated Services Umbilical) umbilicals are more of an integrated system that includes powers, control, hydraulic, fiber optic, chemical injection and all other utilities required.
 Sometimes it is also referred to as multicore umbilical.

 Umbilicals can be of various length and diameter, which primarily depends on its functional design, flow rates, field layout, water depth, seabed condition, pressure, and temperature regimes.
 Umbilicals can be designed for dynamic or static applications.
 Generally, the dynamic umbilical is hanging from the surface facilities and subject to many external forces, whereas static umbilical is trenched under the ground.